superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

 ## Explanation of the Code

 - **VPC**: Sets up a VPC with public and private subnets and a NAT Gateway.
-- **EC2 Security Group**: Allows HTTP (port 80) access to the EC2 instance.
-- **EC2 Instance**: Creates an EC2 instance in the public subnet with the specified security group and IAM role for SSM access.
+- **ECS Cluster**: Creates an ECS cluster to run the Fargate service.
+- **Fargate Task Definition**: Defines a task definition for the Fargate service with an Nginx container.
+- **Fargate Service**: Creates a Fargate service that runs the Nginx container.
+- **Application Load Balancer**: Creates an Application Load Balancer to route traffic to the ECS service.
+- **Security Group**: Creates a security group for the RDS instance that allows ingress from the ECS service.
-- **S3 Bucket**: Creates an S3 bucket with a destroy policy.
+- **S3 Bucket**: Creates an S3 bucket with a bucket policy that allows access from the ECS service.
 - **Bucket Policy**: Adds a policy to the S3 bucket allowing public read access.
-- **Outputs**: Outputs the S3 bucket name and EC2 instance ID for verification.
+- **Outputs**: Outputs the S3 bucket name for verification.

 3. **Deploy the Stack**